Morwenn/cpp-sort/docs/Benchmarks.md

 * `quick_sort` and `quick_merge_sort` are good enough contenders when trying to avoid heap memory allocations.
 * `mel_sort` is bad.

-# Forward iterables
+# Forward collections

 Even fewer sorters can handle forward iterators. `out_of_place_adapter(pdq_sort)` was not included in the patterns benchmark, because it adapts to patterns the same way `pdq_sort` does.

 ![Benchmark speed of sorts with increasing size for std::forward_list<double>](https://i.imgur.com/SMTKhqG.png)
 ![Benchmark sorts over different patterns for std::forward_list<double>](https://i.imgur.com/XLndRbU.png)

-The results are roughly the same than with bidirectional iterables:
+The results are roughly the same than with bidirectional collections:
 * Sorting out-of-place is faster than anything else.
 * [`std::forward_list::sort`][std-forward-list-sort] doesn't scale well unless moves are expensive.
 * `quick_sort` and `quick_merge_sort` are good enough contenders when trying to avoid heap memory allocations.